ashwathkkp/mm/readme.txt

 simpson.py - use this for definite integral trapezoidal.py - use this for definite integral predcorr.py - Predictor Corrector
+newtonforwarddiff.py - use this both forward and backwaard differentiation.
+If this doesn't work use netwon foward interpolation or divided.

 6. Bioinfo
 needleman.py